 Today the 1440p resolution is becoming more popular because more gamers can afford powerful hardware.
 That is why getting a cheap 27-inch (or better) monitor with higher resolution and refresh rates seems a good investment as well.
 For example, AMD’s RX 480 from or NVIDIA’s GeForce 1060 can easily handle both 1080p and 1440 resolutions and also support VR gaming.

-You can test your computer’s performance at 1080p and predict how it will perform at 1440p.
-If you hit the barrier in the form of the refresh rate on your monitor (60Hz – 60FPS), then going for a 1440 display would be reasonable as it will enhance your gaming experience.
+(1080p vs 1440p): You can test your computer’s performance at 1080p and predict how it will perform at 1440p.
+If you hit the barrier in the form of the refresh rate on your monitor (60Hz – 60FPS), then going for a 1440p resolution display would be reasonable as it will enhance your gaming experience.
 If you cannot test your computer or just don’t know how to do that, you can search for a configuration identical or similar to yours on reputable online sources and check their tests.
 It is a good solution for analyzing how your graphics card and processor will handle extra pixels.
 Monitors with higher refresh rates also let your video card to refresh the content on-screen faster, thus eliminating blurring and tearing in dynamic games.

 What about 4K?